Quantum Liouville's theorem based on Haar measure: Appendix B: The theorem’s physical interpretation and application

+Since $p_G=p_{\infty}$, one can imagine what horrible expression it will be.
+But with quantum LT, one can prove $p_G$ converge to a compact analytic solution:

-Besides, the analytic solution obtained with quantum LT gives rise to a concept “geometric pumping”, \cite{Song} whose defining feature is pumping probability only depends on geometric/topological parameters instead of energetic ones.
-Thus, quantum LT not only helps find a solution but also establish new physical concepts.
+Via the analytic solution above, one may deduce a concept “geometric pumping” in both spin and band scenarios, \cite{Song} whose defining feature is pumping probability only depends on geometric/topological parameters irrelevant to energetic ones.
+Thus, quantum LT also helps establish novel physical concepts.

 \textbf{Experiment}.
-Empirical information of quantum LT can be obtained when the theorem is applied to a specific model or system.
-Just like when classical LT (occupancy ${\sim}e^{-{\beta}T}$ deduced from it) is applied to transports, one gets conductivity rules (e.g., temperature dependence); when it is applied to free particle models, one gets dilute gas behaviors.
+Empirical information can be obtained by testing the phenomena predicted by quantum LT.
 Quantum LT is not a specific observable but is a law that influences broad phenomena.
+Take geometric pumping as an example.
+(It is not the only case, just because a TPT model is solved with the theorem, we use this to demonstrate.)

 Passing from classical statistics to Fermion/Boson statistics, a crucial thing is to lower temperature to make quantum effect emerge; we only need to examine ``conventional" observables but in search of abnormality against classical interpretation.
-Here, the simplest path to demonstrate quantum LT is to perform measurement around topological phase transition (TPT), i.e., at band/level degeneracy.
-(It is not the only path, just because we solve a TPT model with the theorem and use this to demonstrate.)
+Similarly, detecting quantum LT does not need very fancy measurement.
+A simple path is to perform measurement around topological phase transition (TPT), i.e., at band/level degeneracy.

 For example, we apply quantum LT to a two-band model that undergoes periodic gap closing, we obtain exact analytic solutions.
 For details of the model and the solving process, one can refer to \cite{Song}.
-Here we just quote the result: if gap closing changes the topological state of band, 1/2 electron will be pumped to the upper band at gap closing $k_0$; if gap closing does not alter the topological state, no electron will be pumped.
+Here we just quote the result: if gap closing changes the topological state of bands, 1/2 electron will be pumped to the upper band at gap closing $k_0$; if gap closing does not alter the topological state, no electron will be pumped.

 To test this prediction by quantum LT, we need (i) a topological insulator at the vicinity of TPT (in practice, that means the insulator’s gap cannot be too large); (ii) a means of realizing periodic TPT; (iii) a means of measuring the amount of pumping charge (hopefully with capability of time resolution).